-In currency and geographic terms, SGLRI is exposed to USD denominated assets with a strong focus on fixed income, through its participation in SI.
-In terms of business sector, SGLRI is mainly exposed to Consumer Business and Government bonds.
-For more information regarding the principles applied to invest the assets in a prudent manner see Section B.3.2.7 - Asset management.
+In currency and geographic terms, SI is mainly exposed to the USD denominated assets with a strong focus on fixed income.
+In terms of business sector, SI is mainly exposed to Consumer Business and Government bonds.
+For more information regarding the principles applied to invest the assets in a prudent manner see Section B.3.2.7 - Asset Management.